We are thrilled to announce the opening of our full-day, year-round preschool program in the fall of 2017 for 3- to 5-year-olds!

 What We Do

-Friendly House Preschool offers a half-day educational program for children ages 3-5.
+Friendly House Preschool offers a full- and half-day educational program for children ages 3-5.
 Children participate in age appropriate and socially stimulating activities.
 Children learn and play together under the supervision of experienced staff.
 The program offers a meal and snack during each class session, developmental screenings and assessments, and parenting support.
 The Parent Handbook for the 2016-17 school year offers more program information, or you may contact us directly with any questions.

 Who We Are